Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 classes perform the approximation itself using Bezier curves, BSpline curves, and smooth BSpline curves, respectively.

 You can also find functions to compute:
   * The minimal box which includes a set of points
   * The mean plane, line or point of a set of coplanar, collinear or coincident points.

+#### Example: How to approximate a curve with respect to tangencies

+To approximate a curve with respect to tangencies, follow these steps:

+  1. Create an object of type <i> AppDef_MultiPointConstraints</i> from the set of points to approximate and use the method <i> SetTang </i>to set the tangency vectors.
+  2. Create an object of type <i> AppDef_MultiLine </i>from the <i> AppDef_MultiPointConstraint</i>.
+  3. Use <i> AppDef_BSplineCompute</i>, which instantiates <i>Approx_BSplineComputeLine</i> to perform the approximation.

-### Conversion to and from BSplines
+@subsubsection OCCT_TOVW_SECTION_3_3_3 Conversion to and from BSplines

-The Conversion to and from BSplines component has the following two distinct purposes:
+The Conversion to and from BSplines component has two distinct purposes:
-  * Firstly, it provides a homogenous formulation which can be used to describe any curve or surface.
+  * Firstly, it provides a homogeneous formulation which can be used to describe any curve or surface.
   This is useful for writing algorithms for a single data structure model.
   The BSpline formulation can be used to represent most basic geometric objects provided by the components which describe geometric data structures ("Fundamental Geometry Types", "2D Geometry Types" and "3D Geometry Types" components).